annakarolinafranz/annakarolinafranz/README.md

 <h2 align="left">Hi 👋!
-My name is Anna Karolina and I'm a Developer from Front-end and Back-end</h2>
+My name is Anna Karolina and I'm a Systems Analyst and Software Development</h2>

 ###